razziel89/MaAg-Bel/README.md

 * Windows compatibility removed (use the WSL is you need to use Windows)
 * MacOS compatibility removed

+## Installation

+Make sure that eigen version 3 is installed.
+Afterwards, run `pip install maagbel`.
+If you are using conda, run `conda install eigen` to install it.
+Most likely, you want to install this as a dependency of ManipulateAggregates.

 ## More information regarding Open Babel

 Open Babel is a chemical toolbox designed to speak the many languages